icasr/icasr.github.io/index.md

 ---
 [Home](index.md)|[About](about.md)|[Resources](resources.md)|[Events](events.md)|[Papers](papers.md)|[2024 ICASR meeting](2024_meeting.md)|

-**2024 ICASR meeting**
+**2025 ICASR meeting**

-Are you attending the [Global Evidence Summit](https://www.globalevidencesummit.org) in Prague this September?
-Don’t miss the 2024 ICASR meeting on Monday, September 9th, themed "From Proof of Concept to Scalable Application: Navigating the Journey."
+The 2025 ICASR is a half-day event, on Wednesday 9th July 2025, held at the [Potsdam Institute for Climate Impact Research](https://www.pik-potsdam.de/en/home), hosted by the [DESTINY Consortium](https://destiny-evidence.github.io/website/) (Digitial Evidence Synthesis Tool INnovation for Yielding Improvements in Climate & Health).
+It can be attended in-person or virtually and the theme is "Design and adoption of trustworthy digital evidence synthesis tools (DESTs): automating screening, extraction, and sharing datasets".
+The DEST-Hackathon will be held at the same venue on 10-11 July 2025.

 Don't miss this opportunity to engage with experts and peers in the field.
-To secure your spot, please register [here](https://docs.google.com/forms/d/e/1FAIpQLSe5Eq6WSSPVIOBAxr8vNG7sydGCeGuYi4RWxYRvOxw2A2WAxg/viewform).
+To secure your spot, please register [here](https://airtable.com/appgWqrMCT253D82m/pagn2HIuJU7cjwSiJ/form) for virtual attendance (in-person regsitration is closed now).
 We look forward to seeing you there!

 ________